eclipse-themes/Eclipse-Themes/CONTRIBUTING.md

 ## 📄 License

-By contributing to Eclipse Themes, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Eclipse Midnight, you agree that your contributions will be licensed under the [MIT License](LICENSE).